 From mammography and diagnostic sites to support groups and transportation services, the following guide is designed to help you make more informed decisions about your breast health.
-Unless otherwise noted, the resources outlined herein are offered in the Komen Columbus Affiliate's 30-county service area.
+Unless otherwise noted, the resources outlined here are offered in the Komen Columbus Affiliate’s 30-county service area.

 Many factors are linked to breast cancer risk.
 Some factors increase risk a great deal and others by only a small amount.
-There are some risk factors that you can't change.
+There are some risk factors that you can’t change.
 For example, the two most common risk factors for breast cancer are being a woman and getting older.
-There are other factors that you may be able to control, for example, having a healthly lifestyle may help you lower your chances of getting breast cancer.
+There are other factors that you may be able to control, for example, having a healthy lifestyle may help you lower your chances of getting breast cancer.

 Understanding which factors may affect your risk can help you partner with your health care provider to address any concerns you may have and can also help you develop a breast cancer screening plan that is right for you.
-You can learn more about the myths and truths surrounding risk factors at here.
+You can learn more about the myths and truths surrounding risk factors at

-Imaging & Screening
+Imagining & Screening